pharmbio/pharmbio-web/content/tool/bioclipse.md

 which means that Bioclipse inherits a state-of-the-art plugin architecture, functionality, and visual interfaces from Eclipse, such as help system, software updates, preferences, cross-platform deployment etc.

+Bioclipse development has been discontinued, and the project is no longer maintained.